 Actionable analytics: Built-in procurement dashboards allow the user to track on-contract and maverick spend across the entire organization.
 You can view spend by category, supplier, geography, or business unit for easier analysis.
 Use the data to find opportunities where approval times can be accelerated, get more spend under management, and monitor supplier performance, all from one platform.

 Strategic sourcing: Our sourcing functionality delivers automated capabilities so you can be more strategic about how you request bids, host sourcing events, and connect with new suppliers.

 Line level approval workflows: These make it possible for an action to be taken on different procurement line items upon their approval, without waiting for the approval of other line items.

 Basware virtual assistant: Our Virtual Assistant is an intuitive and conversational chatbot that leverages natural language processing and artificial intelligence (AI) to help simplify procurement processes, enabling users to easily find purchase orders and order requests and receive items into the system.

 What are the main functions of e-procurement?

-The primary functions of e-Procurement touch all aspects of an organisations, reaching and benefitting every part of a company’s day-to-day operations and supply chain activities.
-Here are the main functions of e-Procurement:
+The primary functions of e-procurement touch all aspects of an organization, reaching and benefitting every part of a company’s day-to-day operations and supply chain activities.
+Here are the main functions of e-procurement: